Go to content

 There are 12 payment due dates per year.

-No refunds are authorised to U.S. and Canadian nationals.
+No refunds are authorised to U.S., UK or Canadian nationals.

 Citizens of countries in the European Economic Area (EEA)